Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

 - separate policy concerns from requirements [PP]
 - don't **overspecify**.
 Good requirements remain _abstract_.
 They are not archictecture, design nor UI.
 They are **needs** [PP]
 - keep track of requirements growth to spot features creep/bloat [PP]
-- maintain a project glossary [PP]
 - don't fall into the specifications spiral [PP].
 A tech lead primary contribution is to say NO to features that are not needed [NN]
 - formal methods (CASE, waterfall, spiral model, UML...) have some serious shortcomings [PP]
 - [VisualSpec]
     * do: sketches, flows, storyboard, paper prototype, short narratives, wireframe (e.g. as Thib did with Keynote)
     * don't: behavior-Driven Development, pseudo-narrative
     * do if enough time: live prototype, animation
-- document the vocabulary used in the domain and shared with clients, to avoid ambiguity (from [ThoughbotPlaybook])
+- maintain a project glossary [PP].
+Document the vocabulary used in the domain and shared with clients, to avoid ambiguity (from [ThoughbotPlaybook])
 - Agile recommend using user stories over UML use cases (that can be drawn with e.g. PlantUML).
 Use cases are NOT a form a requirements, just an illustration of them.
 They are NOT Agile, user stories are.
 Cf. [OnUseCasesAndUserStories]

 ### Stories